Summary of our Family Handbook

 - The discussion will be documented for both sides of the party to check for accuracy.

-- The grievance will be brought to the attention of the Approved Provider i.e. the President of the Management Committee.
+- Depending on the type of grievance, it may be brought to the attention of the Approved Provider i.e. the President of the Management Committee.

 - Families can expect the following when making a complaint: